ikaru5/heimdall-contract/README.md

 # Heimdall Contract (WIP)

 Validation Objects in your Frontend
-Target is to create Contracts like in Ruby Trailblazer for your JS-Frontend like React, Vue or similar.
+Target is to create Contracts (Reform) like Ruby Trailblazer for your JS-Frontend like React, Vue or any other JS project.

 This is still in development...
 More to come!